 Whether you are a carer looking for support, or an individual recently diagnosed with dementia, Arts 4 Dementia invites you to use our useful links as a resource for information and guidance.

-DISCLAIMER: Arts 4 Dementia takes no responsibility for the content of these web pages, which are the property of external companies.
+DISCLAIMER: Arts 4 Dementia takes no responsibility for the content of these web pages, which are provided in good faith for guidance only.

 Age UK – The country’s largest charity dedicated to helping everyone make the most of later life.
 We believe in a world where everyone can love later life and we work every day to achieve this.
 We help more than 5m people every year providing support, companionship and advice for older people who need it most.